CentOS-PaaS-SIG/contra-env-setup/README.md

        The -k is used to prompt you for your ssh password can hit enter if using -K and they are the same<br>
        Instead of -k you could use --private-key=<absolute_path_to_ssh_private_key>_

-### Example 3: Setup on a local server :: Setup Minishift + OS templates + Jenkins 2.0 pipelines
+### Example 3: Setup on a local machine :: Setup Minishift + OS templates + Jenkins 2.0 pipelines

- 1. Install on a local server as user cloud-user.
+ 1. Install on a local machine as user cloud-user.
  2. Setup pre-reqs (kvm driver and nested virtualization)
  3. Setup a minishift cluster
  4. Setup OpenShift s2i templates from the -e project_repo=https://github.com/arilivigni/ci-pipeline